bridge-core/bridge-jam/README.md

 The jame will take place on Friday, June 3rd and run to Monday, June 13th.

+## When Will Results Be Anounced?

+Judges will take 3-4 days to judge all submissions.
+The community will then have 3 days to vote for a winner.
+Time will then be taken to setup winner anouncments and the proper prizes.
+In short and estimate of 2 weeks or 14 days after the jam finishes will be needed before anouncing the winners.

 # Rules

 **Breaking any of these rules will result in the add-on being disqualified!**